Kōchi Castle: Structure

-Below the central area seondary area and other terraces covered with tall stone walls were built.
-The main gate of the castle located at south east direction of the hill, and outer moat surrounded south half.
+Below the central area secondary area and other terraces covered with tall stone walls were built.
+The main gate of the castle located at southeast direction of the hill, and outer moat surrounded south half.
 The castle grounds are now a public park, and a popular location in spring for hanami.
 They contain the Prefectural Library and the Kōchi Literary Museum, in addition to statues of notable scions of the Yamauchi clan.